 Governmental Funds - Governmental funds are those through which most governmental functions typically are financed.
 Governmental fund reporting focuses on the sources, uses and balances of current financial resources.
 Expendable assets are assigned to the various governmental funds according to the purposes for which they may or must be used.
 Fund liabilities are assigned to the fund from which they will be liquidated.
-The District reports the difference between governmental fund assets and liabilities as fund balance.
+The District reports the difference between governmental fund assets, liabilities, and deferred inflows of resources as fund balance.
 The following are the District's major governmental funds: